 2. The size of a flaccid penis indicates its size when erect

 3. Most people want their partner’s penis to be bigger

 Many people seem to believe that their partner would like it if their penis were larger.
 However, research seems to indicate that this is not the case.

 One older study from 2006, for example, reports that only 55% of men were happy with their penis size, while 85% of women expressed satisfaction with the size of their partner’s penis.
 No newer data appears to be available.
 More research is necessary to understand the current preferences of partners.

 4. A longer penis increases sexual satisfaction

 Another concern for some males is that a longer penis increases sexual pleasure for one or both partners.
-However, at least one study from 2001 suggests that people tend to rate girth as more important than length for satisfaction.
+However,

-Doctors usually diagnose this rare condition when the penis measures 2.5 standard deviations below the average stretched length.
+Doctors usually diagnose this rare condition when the penis measures

 As research seems to suggest, most males overestimate the average penis size.
-Studies also indicate that most females are happy with the size of partner’s penis.
+Studies also indicate that most females are happy with the size of their partner’s penis.

 Those with persistent concerns about their penis size may benefit from seeing a doctor or mental health professional for support and guidance.